Carla Cook: Biography

 In February 1990 she moved to New York and supported herself as a school teacher and book seller during the day, and singing at night.
 After five years she traveled to Europe and from 1993 to 1994 Cook served as a guest vocal and ensemble instructor at the Jazzschule in Basel, Switzerland, and Jazz and Rock Schule in Freiburg, Germany.
-She returned to New York two years later and her work included singing with Lionel Hampton’s Orchestra and George Gee's Make Believe Ballroom Orchestra.
+She returned to New York two years later and her work included singing with Lionel Hampton's Orchestra and George Gee's Make Believe Ballroom Orchestra.
 In 1998 she signed with MaxJazz, a fledgling music label, and that year she released her first CD, It's All About Love, to great acclaim, including a best jazz vocal Grammy nomination.
 Her second CD, Dem Bones (a tribute to all the trombone players she had worked with in the Lionel Hampton and George Gee groups), released in 2001, was also a success, and received a glowing review from Down Beat magazine, the leading jazz publication.
 In 2002 she released her CD Simply Natural, which was inspired by her love for the beauty found in nature.
 In 2011 her rendition of Roberta Flack's "The First Time Ever I Saw Your Face" was featured on jazz percussionist Steve Kroon's CD Without A Doubt.

 Cook performs globally both with her own groups, most notably "the Carla Cook Quintet", and as a guest soloist with artists including Eric Reed and old friends Regina Carter and Cyrus Chestnut (both of whom have become luminaries in the jazz world).
 Her eclectic venues include the digital realm as she performs as the character Teriyaki Yoko in the Sony PlayStation game Um Jammer Lammy, and she has said that it is a dream of hers to appear with her favorite characters on Sesame Street.

 Cook was the headliner at the 2018 Central Jazz Festival's September 16, 2018, show in Somerville, New Jersey.

+In her songbook, you’ll find elements of R&B, European classical, Motown, Blues, and Gospel.